muhamadjawad/Programming-languages-core-concepts/javascript/readme.md

     console.log(globalVariable); // ✅ Works anywhere!
     ```

-### ✨ IIFE (Immediately Invoked Function Expression)
+### ✨ IIFE (Immediately Invoked Function Expression):
--

 IIFEs are functions that execute immediately after they are defined.
 They help to prevent global scope pollution by encapsulating variables.

     ```bash
     (function() {